-This ‘deemed employment payment’ will be taken from your gross invoice (net of VAT), and the recruiter will remit PAYE and NICs to HMRC and pay the net to your PSC in satisfaction of its invoice.
+This ‘deemed employment payment’ will be taken from your invoice (net of VAT), and the recruiter will remit PAYE and NICs to HMRC and pay the net to your PSC plus the VAT (if relevant) in satisfaction of its invoice.
 As whoever is paying your PSC will have to account for Employers NI on top of your fee, you may find that your rates are reduced to accommodate this extra cost.

 This is where our Net Pay Calculator comes in.
 This tool aims to help you understand the additional costs of employment when tax and NICs are paid directly as outlined above.
 Within this simple Excel based Net Pay Calculator, you can enter your pay rate, and then it will work out all the taxes that will be deducted to provide your net pay.

 Please watch my video below for more guidance on using the Net Pay Calculator.

 We will continue to share more insights on how IR35 will affect recruitment firms and their clients and contractors.
 In the next articles, we will answer frequently asked questions and how you can work with umbrella companies as an alternative to PSCs.
 As always, if you have any queries in the meantime, please contact Marie Pegram on 01462 687333 or by email email@example.com.

 UHY Hacker Young are recruitment sector specialists and provide expert advice on accounting, finance, taxation and business growth.
 We understand recruitment and can support you through the ever-changing landscape of this fast-paced industry.
 With IR35 changes around the corner we can help you build a robust system to tackle this challenge, provide payroll support and review your existing contracts with assistance from our network of other recruitment specialists.

 For more information on the key deadlines and guidance ahead of the changes being introduced on 6th April 2021 please download our IR35 Off-Payroll Reform Guide for Recruitment Businesses: